eLEAF-Github/WAPORACT/README.md

 #### 0.2 2022/2/15

-- improved wiki and isntall instructions clarity further and included exit python advice
+- improved wiki and install instructions clarity further and included exit python advice

+#### 0.2 2022/2/18

+- added running waporact instructions to the wiki and as pdf
+-
 ## In Development

 - install tutorial video